 “When I wrote that, I didn’t think it was a church song.
 I just thought it was my own personal reflection; I wasn’t ever going to lead that song, honestly.
 Then, Pastor Mike said, ‘Man, you should lead it once.
-It would be nice now, in the moment.’
+It would be nice now, at the moment.’
 Then, people really responded to it, so we did it again!
 And the crazy thing to me, was then this song started flying around the place—nothing to do with the song, but just because that’s the message that the Holy Spirit was speaking to so much of the church: let’s remember who this is about and what this is about, and let’s get back to the heart of worship; let’s get back to making this all about Jesus.”

 “There’s a guy named Francois Fenelon; he was a few hundred years ago, a spiritual advisor to a King Louis of France.
 He had this great quote: ‘Make yourself little in the depths of your heart.’
 I love that idea.
 That’s a great motto for a worship leader, because when you walk on a stage or you’re up front, it’s all the more important that you stay humble, that you realize who you are and who you’re not, that you realize who He is, and that what you’re called to is an entrustment that you’re carrying for Him; it’s not something that you own, it’s part of your identity.”

 “There’s an important hymn; it’s just one verse long.
 Charles Wesley, on his deathbed at age 81, said this: ‘In age and feebleness extreme, who shall a helpless worm redeem?
-Jesus, my only hope Thou art, strength of my failing flesh and heart: O could I catch one smile from Thee, and drop into eternity!’
+Jesus, my only hope Thou art, the strength of my failing flesh and heart: O could I catch one smile from Thee, and drop into eternity!’
 Can you hear his unshakeable hope in those lyrics?
 There he is on his deathbed… He’s written thousands of songs and he just can’t stop singing; he can’t stop writing these songs of worship!
 Do you have unshakeable hope in Jesus?
-Do you want to write songs that speak of hope, that speak of passion for Christ, and that speak the truth of Christ to a broken world?”
+Do you want to write songs that speak of hope, that speak of a passion for Christ, and that speak the truth of Christ to a broken world?”

 “God’s song always has to be glorious!
 It says in Psalm 66:2, ‘Make His praise glorious.’
 That sense of glory and awe and wonder; that has to be in the mix.
 God is not like us; He’s completely off the charts and beyond our comprehension!
 That makes grace all the more amazing, doesn’t it?
 How can it be that someone so high and holy as Him wants anything to do with us, and draws near to us, and paid a great price to bring us home to Himself?
-There’s a quote by a couple of guys named Olson and Grenz that says, ‘God is immanent within human experience as the transcendent mystery that cannot be comprehended in spite of its absolute nearness.’
+There’s a quote by a couple of guys named Olson and Grenz that says, ‘God is immanent within the human experience as the transcendent mystery that cannot be comprehended in spite of its absolute nearness.’
 What they’re saying is this: if you draw near to God, but as you draw near, He gets smaller and tamer… you’re not as close to God as you think you are, because when you draw near to God, your sense of His holiness should increase; your sense of His grandeur should increase!
 You should realize even more how high and holy and majestic He is!
 If you say that you draw near to God and He becomes this tame, ordinary, domesticated God, you’re nowhere near Him!
 So, I think that when you bring the two together, it’s a beautiful thing.
 It says in Leviticus 9:24, ‘They shouted for joy and fell facedown’ . . . and that’s it!
 In Psalm 95:1, it says, ‘Come, let us sing for joy to the LORD’ and then it says in Psalm 95:6, ‘Come, let us bow down and worship.’
 You have to have both in the mix; you have to have rejoicing and reverence.
 When you draw near to God, you should be crying, ‘Holy, holy, holy!’”

-We are thankful for all the God has done through Matt thus far, and we are excited to watch that work continue.
+We are thankful for all God has done through Matt thus far, and we are excited to watch that work continue.
 Please join us in praying for Matt, his wife, and their five kids, as they are living in California on a sabbatical, that they would be refreshed.
-Pray that the Lord would continue to inspire Matt and give him songs of praise, and that the future of his ministry would be blessed.
+Pray that the Lord would continue to inspire Matt and give him songs of praise and that the future of his ministry would be blessed.

 In this month’s Featured Student interview, student Edwin Lundh shares his personal testimony, including how he heard about CCBC all the way from Sweden!
 Watch this short video to learn how God is using CCBC to guide him to his next step.

 We are thankful to the Lord for all that He has done in our students this semester.
-Looking to what is ahead, we rest in the truth that He will be faithful to finish what He has begun in each individual.
+Looking at what is ahead, we rest in the truth that He will be faithful to finish what He has begun in each individual.
 With that in mind, please be praying for our graduates as they are considering what comes next after their time at CCBC.
 Many of them will be going into ministry, some will go into the secular workplace, and others will go on to further their educations.
 Our prayer is that they would continue to pursue the Lord’s heart for them as they seek to know His will for their lives.

 Thank you for partnering with us in prayer!
 May you be blessed this Christmas season.